Land and Shade

-Land and Shade (La tierra y la sombra) is a 2015 Colombian drama film written and directed by César Augusto Acevedo and produced by the production company Burning Blue.
-It was screened in the International Critics' Week section at the 2015 Cannes Film Festival where it won the Caméra d'Or Award, France 4 Visionary Award and SACD Award.
+Land and Shade (La tierra y la sombra) is a 2015 drama film written and directed by César Augusto Acevedo.
+It was screened in the Critics' Week section at the 2015 Cannes Film Festival where it won the Caméra d'Or, France 4 Visionary Award and SACD Award.
 The film has been in development since 2009 and has since received support and funding from several international institutions.
+It is a co-production between Colombia, France, the Netherlands, Chile and Brazil.